jgaya/html5bootcamp/README.md

 ###Technical Assistance

-You can contact other bootcamp participants or any available tutor if you need technical assistance.
-We will create one chat for boot camp members only, and another one for boot camp members and tutors when boot camp starts.
+You can contact other boot camp participants or any available tutor if you need technical assistance.
+This will be addressed at the start of the boot camp.

 ###Performance Measurement